awgraves/homelab-chronicles/content/ch-5-reverse-proxy.md

 ![homelab service file](/reverse-proxy/homelab-service.png)

+For convenience, I'm still setting a working dir under my home dir.

+This spares me from needing to use sudo to edit the relevant files.

 ### Symlink

-Symlink it to the dir where systemd will look for it:
+I create a symlink to this file from the dir where systemd will look for it:

 ![homelab service file symlinked](/reverse-proxy/homelab-service-symlink.png)